-Olive Oil
+Types of Cooking Oils Olive Oil

-Olive oil comes in several varieties, including extra-virgin, virgin, and light olive oil.
-Extra-virgin olive oil is made from pure, cold-pressed olives, making it the highest quality and most flavorful.
+Firstly, Olive oil comes in several varieties, including extra-virgin, virgin, and light olive oil.
+More so, Extra-virgin olive oil is made from pure, cold-pressed olives, making it the highest quality and most flavorful.
 It’s best used in dressings, dips, and drizzles due to its rich taste.
 Virgin olive oil, also cold-pressed but slightly lower in quality, used for sautéing and roasting.
-Light olive oil, which is more refined, is suitable for high-heat cooking and baking.
+Also, Light olive oil, which is more refined, is suitable for high-heat cooking and baking.

 Health Benefits

-Olive oil is rich in monounsaturated fats and antioxidants, which contribute to heart health and reduce inflammation.
+Furthermore, Olive oil is rich in monounsaturated fats and antioxidants, which contribute to heart health and reduce inflammation.
 Moreover, also known for its potential to lower bad cholesterol levels and protect against chronic diseases.

 Canola Oil

 Canola oil, derived from the rapeseed plant, is versatile and widely used due to its neutral flavor and high smoke point.
-It’s ideal for frying, baking, and sautéing.
-Its light texture makes it a good choice for baking cakes, muffins, and other baked goods where a neutral taste is desired.
+Thus, It’s ideal for frying, baking, and sautéing.
+Moreover, Its light texture makes it a good choice for baking cakes, muffins, and other baked goods where a neutral taste is desired.

 Health Benefits

-Canola oil is low in saturated fats and high in omega-3 fatty acids, making it a heart-healthy option.
+In other words, Canola oil is low in saturated fats and high in omega-3 fatty acids, making it a heart-healthy option.
 It also contains vitamin E, which has antioxidant properties.

 Sunflower Oil